-The primary purpose of vesicles is the transport of materials between organelles, and into the cell.
+The primary purpose of vesicles is to transport materials between organelles and into the cell.
 Different types of transport vesicles are found budding off and transporting substances from the smooth endoplasmic reticulum to the rough endoplasmic reticulum for processing, as well as from the Golgi apparatus.

-Vesicles also help in carrying substances into the nucleus across then nuclear membrane.
+Vesicles also help carry substances into the nucleus across the nuclear membrane.
 Proteins that require processing are transported throughout the cell from one organelle to another in vesicles.
-There are two major types of transport mechanisms that involve the use of vesicles.
+Two major types of transport mechanisms involve the use of vesicles.

-- Endocytosis is a process whereby substances and molecules are transported into the cell from the extracellular environment.
+- Endocytosis is when substances and molecules are transported into the cell from the extracellular environment.
 This process uses vesicles as the primary means of transport.
 There are three types of endocytosis – phagocytosis, pinocytosis, and receptor-mediated phagocytosis.

 - Pinocytosis is a similar process, but it includes fluid molecules or water being engulfed by tiny vesicles into the cell.

-- Receptor-mediated endocytosis is a type of endocytosis that allows uptake of particular molecules into the cell based on the presence of receptors specific to that molecule on the cell membrane.
+- Receptor-mediated endocytosis is an endocytosis that allows the uptake of particular molecules into the cell based on the presence of receptors specific to that molecule on the cell membrane.
 Once a molecule has been selected, it is transported in vesicles.

-- Exocytosis is a process where substances move out of the cell.
-Secretory vesicles that bud off the Golgi apparatus travel to the cell membrane where they fuse and release contents to the exterior of the cell.
+- Exocytosis is a process in which substances move out of the cell.
+Secretory vesicles that bud off the Golgi apparatus travel to the cell membrane, where they fuse and release contents to the cell’s exterior.

-- Certain transporter molecules as are necessary for glucose transport are also stored in vesicles.
-Acetylcholine, a neurotransmitter is stored in storage vesicles in the neurons.
+- Certain transporter molecules necessary for glucose transport are also stored in vesicles.
+Acetylcholine, a neurotransmitter, is stored in storage vesicles in the neurons.

-- When a signal is received, this vesicle fuses with the cell membrane to release acetylcholine into the synaptic cleft for this signal to be transmitted to the next cell.
+- When a signal is received, this vesicle fuses with the cell membrane to release acetylcholine into the synaptic cleft to transmit this signal to the next cell.

-As discussed earlier, through the process of phagocytosis and pinocytosis, vesicles help in digestion and break down of food macromolecules and fluids that are ingested by the cell.
+As discussed earlier, through phagocytosis and pinocytosis, vesicles help in digestion and break down food macromolecules and fluids that are ingested by the cell.

-Lysosomes are vesicles that contain metabolic proteolytic enzymes that help in breakdown and metabolism of food particles.
+Lysosomes are vesicles containing metabolic proteolytic enzymes that help break down and metabolize food particles.

 5. Osmotic Pressure

-Small vesicles (also known as gas vacuoles) are present in some bacteria and plankton species, that help them to remain afloat and provide buoyancy to the cell.
+Small vesicles (also known as gas vacuoles) are present in some bacteria and plankton species, which help them to remain afloat and provide buoyancy to the cell.